kyathamkarthik/Rock-Vs-Mine-Predection/README.md

 # Rock-Vs-Mine-Predection
- This is my first Projr\ect
+This is my first Projrect
 Author - Kyatham Karthik